lxqt/lxqt-panel/README.md

 ### Wayland Backends

-Wayland backends enable to some extent taskbar and switch desktop functions.
-Two Wayland backends are available: kwin_wayland and one for wlroots-compatible compositors, which will be automatically detected for all seven currently supported compositors.
+Wayland backends enable some functionalities related to task-bar as well as desktop switching and showing desktop.
+Two Wayland backends are available: kwin_wayland and another one for wlroots-compatible compositors.
+They are automatically detected for all seven compositors that are currently supported.

-For special cases the backend to load can be forced manually for any desktop specified in `XDG_CURRENT_DESKTOP` by a comma-separated list in `~/.config/lxqt/panel.conf`:
+In addition, the backend to load can be forced manually for any desktop specified in XDG_CURRENT_DESKTOP by a comma-separated list in ~/.config/lxqt/panel.conf:

 ```
 [General]
 …